Home » Paying For School » Arizona Veterans Benefits & Disabled Veterans Benefits

 Arizona 100% Disabled Veteran License Tax and Registration Fee Exemption

-Arizona state law offers disabled veterans an exemption for a state license and registration fees for one vehicle.
+Arizona state law offers disabled veterans an exemption from state license and registration fees for one vehicle.
 This can be a vehicle the veteran owns outright or co-owns with another person.
 Surviving spouses may also qualify for this exemption as long as they do not remarry.

 For more information regarding Arizona veteran benefits, please visit this link.